nixonyung/nixonyung.github.io/content/writings/growth/limit-break/self-actualization.en.md

 > A training for your mind to observe only your present feelings and thoughts.

-- no need to force yourself to have absolutely empty your mind, just remind yourself to only observe your present feelings and thoughts
+- no need to force yourself to empty your mind, just remind yourself to only observe your present feelings and thoughts
-  - our minds requires some deliberate training to do so (you may search "guided meditation")
+  - our minds require some deliberate training to do so (you may search "guided meditation")

 ## Law of Attraction